stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 fused1          80,000,016  153  OK
 ```

-It's fastest implementation so far!
+It's the fastest implementation so far!
 What's wrong with our simple-minded
 `manuallyFused` BTW?
 Shouldn't it be the fastest?
 Well, it's not
 tail-recursive, but we can rewrite it like this: